Employer Earned Zero Salary This Month: Do We Still Pay Their MLWF Contribution?

 kumaresank

-1) LWF has to be paid for all the employees who have worked for at least 30 days in the calendar year, irrespective of whether he is dismissed, discharged, or has resigned from service.
+1) LWF has to be paid for all employees who have worked for at least 30 days in the calendar year, irrespective of whether they are dismissed, discharged, or have resigned from service.

-2) The employer is authorized to deduct the employee contributions from his salary.
+2) The employer is authorized to deduct employee contributions from their salary.

-3) If the employer, through inadvertence or otherwise, had not deducted, it can be made from the wages of such an employee for any subsequent month with the permission in writing to the inspector appointed.
+3) If the employer, through inadvertence or otherwise, has not deducted, it can be made from the wages of such an employee for any subsequent month with permission in writing from the appointed inspector.

-4) Deduction from wages, as enshrined in the "Payment of Wages Act," has to be made.
+4) Deductions from wages, as enshrined in the "Payment of Wages Act," have to be made.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute